quangdev05/GiftCode24/README.md

   code-redeemed: "You have successfully redeemed the gift code!"
   code-already-redeemed: "You have already redeemed this code."

-# Limit the number of times each player can use a code
+# Limit the number of times each player can use the code.
 player-max-uses: 1

 ```

 ## Commands